-You can also get my Rule of 5 cheat sheet detailing the 5 foods to eat and 5 to avoid, which Tree used as an easy guide to lose those inches.
+You can also get my Rule of 5 cheat sheet detailing the 5 foods to eat and 5 to avoid, which Tree used as an easy guide to losing those inches.

 My double-crossing hand kept shoving the BBQ potato chips in my mouth even though my brain was screaming to stop.
 “Only one,” I had promised myself when I ripped open the bag in a frenzied panic, “I’ll just suck on it like candy to make it last.”
-Like a crack addict needing her fix, I needed my BBQ potato chips, and I was willing to tell myself anything for that first crunchy hit.
+Like a crack addict needing her fix, I needed my BBQ potato chips, and my emotional eating habits made me do anything for that first crunchy hit.